Bennetts Creek Battery - Flow Power

 The BESS will also provide FCAS (Frequency Control and Ancillary Services) to ensure the stability and reliability of the local distribution network.
 Put simply, FCAS keeps the grid within a safe frequency by balancing supply and demand, helping to prevent blackouts and outages.

-Existing Flow Power customers, contact your dedicated account managers.
+Existing Flow Power customers, please contact your dedicated account managers.